pukar10/homelab-master/README.md

 # homelab-master
-Master repo for forging and igniting the infrastructure in my Homelab then launching!
+Master repo for building, configuring and deploying the infrastructure to the Homelab!

+`*-forge` - Terraform repos
+`*-ignite` - Ansible repos
+`*-launch` - Helm wrapper repos

+The goal will be to automate the entire homelab infrastructure while also trying to implement best practices.

 ## To do
 - [x] Create a list of desired Homelab services and their purpose